No recent searches!

 Gai Jatra (Cow Festival)

-Gai Jatra started at the time of King Malla.
-According to folklore, when a Malla queen was grieving the loss of her son, the monarch sent out a procession of people who had lost loved ones to show the queen that she was not alone.
-Gai Jatra has now become one of Nepal's most popular events.
+Gai Jatra traces its origins back to the time of the Malla Kings.
+According to local folklore, during a period of intense grief when a Malla queen mourned the loss of her son, the king devised a procession comprising people who had also experienced the pain of losing loved ones.
+This procession aimed to console the grieving queen, conveying that she was not alone in her sorrow.
+Over time, Gai Jatra has evolved into one of Nepal's most cherished and widely celebrated festivals.

 Solar Calendar- August- September